The Phi Phi Islands are our favourite romantic paradise… but for how long?

 How to get to Phi Phi Islands

-There are several different ways to get to Phi Phi, as either a day-tripper or to stay on Phi Phi Don.
+There are several different ways to get to Phi Phi, as either aa a day-tripper or staying on Phi Phi Don.
 Ferry boats run from Phi Phi to Phuket, Koh Lanta and Krabi – allow 2+ hours.

 Arrival at some of the resorts is only available by boat.
 Phi Phi Island Village Beach Resort run their own transfer service from Oa Po Marina, Phuket – two daily services via Catamaran (pricey but amazing – pick up from your mainland hotel or airport included).